 How much does it cost?

 The service is designed to offer low cost psychotherapy and so the fee is between £10-30 per session.
 We will discuss fees and agree a figure with you at the first meeting.
-Payment by cash or cheque is due at the end of each session or can be paid for in advance if you wish.
+Payment by cash or cheque is due at the end of each session.
 Sessions missed by you, for any reason, will be charged to you unless you have given at least 24 hours’ notice that you will not make a session.

 How long will I stay in therapy?